stashgg/stash-unreal/README.md

 Seamlessly integrate the Stash Pay native in-app purchase dialog with Unreal Engine using the MobileNativeCode plugin and the Stash Pay Native SDK.
 You can either explore the included Unreal Engine 5.0+ sample project in this repository, or follow the "Setup in Clean Unreal Project" guide below to add Stash Pay integration to your own Unreal 5 project.

-> **Unreal Engine 4 Warning:**
-> While we actively maintain Unreal 5 support, we have a sample usage for Unreal Engine 4 (4.27-plus).
-For Unreal Engine 4 sample please use the `4.27-plus` branch of this repository as the wrapper implementation differs.

 ## Demo